 Now you should be comfortable with features of the Request network.

-In this guide, we will explain what is the Request Node and help you to run your own.
+In this guide, we will explain the Request Node and help you run your own.

 Request Nodes are servers that run the lower layers of the Request Protocol.
 They connect to the Ethereum and IPFS networks, to store and retrieve request transactions.
 Protocol users can interact with the Request Node through HTTP using the request-client.js library.

 First, running the Node locally on your machine will allow you to test your code using the Request Client easily.